 With so many families facing economic challenges, more and more families register their children.
 Despite our best efforts and the generosity of our community supporters, we average 400 Angels not selected from an Angel Tree.
 Gifts donated for a Forgotten Angel stock our toy shop and fill the wishes of these children.

 How can I support the Forgotten Angels?

 Instead of hosting an Angel Tree, your group can collect gifts for the Forgotten Angels Toy Shop.
 Gifts may include toddler toys to older child games.
 We need for both genders and in different age ranges.
-Using the Walmart Registry for Good program, we created a registry to assist with ideas.
-Please click here to see the registry.
-(Registry will be updated in fall of 2021.)

 Can I make a monetary donation to the program?